 Consultant– Any knowledge you have on any subject can potentially make you a consultant.
 If you do a little thinking outside the box you can turn this knowledge into training courses or live support.

-Customer Service Rep– Unless you are working at the companies location, many companies might require a landline for this type of work.
-If you stay in one location for long periods of time, you might be able to get a local cable company to hook you up on a month to month basis.
+Customer Service Rep– Unless you are working at the company’s location, many companies might require a landline for this type of work.
+If you stay in one location for long periods of time, you might be able to get a local cable company to hook you up on a month-to-month basis.

 Data Entry Clerk– These requirements will be similar to the customer service rep.

 Day Trading – This is easily done on the road.
 All you need is a good internet connection and nerves of steel for this one!!!…lol

 Desk Top Publisher– With all the software available today, this has become much easier to do on the road.